GitAlasGo/Axelly_Downloader/README.md

 The default path where files gets downloaded is in /sdcard/download.

-So you need to grant: termux-setup-storage, or you can change this path in the "Alabanta_Downloader_Settings" file.
+So you need to grant: termux-setup-storage, or you can change this path in the "Axelly_Downloader_Settings" file.